What’s covered by Comprehensive Travel Insurance?

 You can add one or more of these optional extras when you get a quote and buy a policy.

-If you’ve already purchased a policy, you can add Snow Sports and/or Additional Specified Items cover only.
-To do this, call us on 1800 444 424 or log into your online account and edit your policy – before you depart on your trip and within 14 days of the purchase date.
+If you’ve already bought a policy, you can add Snow Sports and/or Additional Specified Items cover only.
+To do this, call us on 1800 444 424 or log into your online account and edit your policy – before you leave on your trip and within 14 days of the purchase date.

 Overseas medical and emergency assistance